Five for Fighting鈥檚 John Ondrasik revises ‘Superman (It’s Not Easy)’ for Israeli hostages, calls out Macklemore

 (Photo: Doug Benc, Getty Images)

-John Ondrasik, the singer-songwriter behind Five for Fighting鈥檚 鈥淪uperman鈥濃攁 tribute to New York heroes after the 9/11 attacks鈥攈as altered part of the song to reflect the suffering of Israeli hostages, using it as a symbol of hope in troubling times.
+John Ondrasik, the singer-songwriter behind Five for Fighting鈥檚 鈥淪uperman (It’s Not Easy)鈥濃攁n iconic song that united a country after the 9/11 terrorist attacks鈥攈as updated some of the lyrics in support of Israeli hostages, using it as a symbol of hope in troubling times.

-“I’ve seen through my career how music can bridge divides, it can provide solace to those who are in need, and provide fortitude and clarity,” Ondrasik said on “The Jason Rantz Show.” “(After 9/11) America came together in ways I’d never seen before, and haven’t seen since.”
+“I’ve seen through my career how music can bridge divides, it can provide solace to those who are in need, and provide fortitude and clarity,” Ondrasik said on “The Jason Rantz Show” on KTTH. “(After 9/11) America came together in ways I’d never seen before, and haven’t seen since.”

 ‘Superman’ dedicated to Israeli hostages

-Ondrasik revised “Superman” to better reflect the ongoing war between Israel and Iran, putting a focus on the hostages left in the wake.
+Ondrasik revised “Superman” to better reflect the ongoing war between Israel and Hamas in Gaza, putting a focus on the hostages left in the wake.

 “I was reached out to by a hostage who has been in Gaza for more than 620 days, and her son is a piano player,” Ondrasik said.
 “She said, ‘Can we do something musically to keep the spotlight on the hostages,’ and I thought a new version of ‘Superman’ would be appropriate.”